TranscribeMe/Docs/docs/index.rst

 Once you `sign up here <https://transcribeme.wufoo.com/forms/z88657713u58wc/>`_, you will receive your own, unique API key and client secret.
 The key:

-Once you |location_link|, you will receive your own, unique API key and client secret.
+Once you |sign up here|, you will receive your own, unique API key and client secret.
 The key:

-.. |location_link| raw:: html
+.. |sign up here| raw:: html
    <a href="https://transcribeme.wufoo.com/forms/z88657713u58wc" target="_blank">sign up here</a>

 1. Uniquely identifies you.